Maha bint Mishari Al Saud: Career

 Following her medicine training, Princess Maha began to work at King Faisal Specialist Hospital and Research Center in 1995 where she still works as a consultant in internal medicine and a senior clinical scientist.
 She is an associate professor of medicine at Alfaisal University’s College of Medicine and has served as the university’s vice president of external relations since 2014.

 She served as the governor of Saudi Arabia chapter of the American College of Physicians and a member of College's international council from 2015 to 2019.
 She was also a member of the board at the Primary Vascular Research Institute.

+In June 2026, she was appointed as the Chief Executive Officer (CEO) of the Future Investment Initiative Institute (FII Institute), a global non-profit organization dedicated to fostering innovation and directing investments toward sectors impactful to the future of humanity.

 Personal life

 Maha bint Mishari is the wife of Prince Khaled bin Saad Al Saud.
 They have five daughters.
 They live in Riyadh and also have a mansion in Mulholland Estates in Beverly Hills which they bought in 2013.
 The mansion was put on sale in February 2020.